utdata/icj-project-template/README.md

 - The `fileId` key represents the ID of a Google Doc or Google Sheet.
 This is most easily found in the URL of a document when you have it open in your browser.
 - The `type` key is used to denote whether this is a Google Doc (`doc`) or a Google Sheet (`sheet`).
 This controls how it gets processed.
-- The `name` key controls what filename it will receive once it's put in the `data/` directory.
+- The `name` key controls what filename it will receive as it is downloaded into the `data/` directory.
 So if the `name` is set as `hello`, it'll be saved to `src/data/hello.json`.

 ### Gulp fetch downloads the data